kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

     - If implemented this way, it is strongly encouraged that the `Backend`'s configuration only applies to clients in the same namespace as the `Backend` resource to avoid cross-namespace policy conflicts.
     - Mesh implementations should consider proposing a cluster-wide `Backend` resource OR a `backendSelector` capability on a future `Frontend` resource to ease cross-namespace, cluster-wide usage.

+## What about BackendTrafficPolicy?

+Inlining TLS is discussed at length above, but a similar conversation should be had for the fields that current live in `BackendTrafficPolicy`, such as connection timeouts, retries, and load balancing.
+This is less pressing since `BackendTrafficPolicy` is still experimental, but we should decide whether or not we need both `BackendTrafficPolicy` and `Backend` or if we can consolidate them.

 ## Next Steps

 1. Define Backend resource schema.